Optimized variance estimation under interference and complex experimental designs: The Variance and Variance Bounds

-The lemma is useful because $\varM = \Cov{\coefv}$ does not depend on the potential outcomes, so it is known, at least in principle.
+The lemma is useful because $\varM = \Cov{\coefv}$ does not depend on the potential outcomes, so it is known.
 Furthermore, because $\varM$ is a covariance matrix, it is positive semidefinite.
-This means that the variance is a known positive semidefinite quadratic form of the potential outcome vector, which in turn makes it conducive to analysis.
+The variance is thus a known positive semidefinite quadratic form of the potential outcome vector, which makes it conducive to analysis.

-A possible complication is that the covariance matrix may be hard to compute for some estimators and designs.
-If that turns out to be the case, experimenters can use a Monte Carlo simulation to estimate the matrix \citep{Fattorini2006Applying}.
-This generally does not cause troubles because experimenters can run the simulation until the matrix is known to desired precision.
-To avoid distractions from the ideas and insights that are new in this paper, we will proceed under the assumption that $\varM$ is known.
+A possible complication is that the covariance matrix may be difficult to derive analytically for some estimators and designs.
+If that turns out to be the case, experimenters can use numerical methods to compute the matrix \citep{Fattorini2006Applying}.
+This generally does not cause troubles because experimenters can run the Monte Carlo simulation until the matrix is known to desired precision.
+However, to avoid distractions from the main ideas and insights of the paper, we will proceed under the assumption that $\varM$ is known.